 Today there are over 1500 hackerspaces worldwide, including one in Antartica.
 A cross between your garage and a clubhouse, they provide space, tools, and like-minded colleagues for unusual DIY projects.
-Its here that our Korean man kicked off his open source satellite idea.

 And if you’d rather go to print a 3D object yourself, then you can access one of the 130 fablabs that have opened up around the world.